SynBioDex/SBOL-visual/SEPs/SEP_V021.md

 ## Abstract

-This SEP proposes a way to visualize interactions where no directionality can be inferred, or the nature of the interaction is unkown.
+This SEP proposes a way to visualize interactions where no directionality can be inferred, or the nature of the interaction is unknown.
-It also proposes to add a new "unkown type" interaction node glyph.
+It also proposes to add a new "unknown type" interaction node glyph.

 ## 1. Rationale <a name="rationale"></a>

-There is currently no defined way to show an interaction with unkown directionality or unkown nature.
+There is currently no defined way to show an interaction with unknown directionality or unknown nature.

 ## 2. Specification <a name="specification"></a>